First Street Foundation’s Extreme Heat Model is a first-of-its-kind model that relies on public data to determine property-specific heat risk.

 The impact of climate on heat

 The expected change in average temperature is influenced by the changing environment.
-Increased temperatures and increased humidity work together to make heat index more extreme and risky health impacts more likely.
+Increased temperatures and increased humidity work together to make heat index more extreme and risky health impact more likely.

 The Extreme Heat Model uses the RCP 4.5 carbon emissions scenario to forecast how temperatures will change 30 years from now.
 This allows the model to predict temperatures 30 years from now using scientific and peer-reviewed best practices.